When Do Yoga Teachers Retire?

 [How to become a yoga teacher in Australia]

-Thus yoga teacher’s age is irrelevant when it comes to teaching yoga students.
+Thus yoga teacher’s age is irrelevant when teaching yoga students.
 After all, as the wise would say, age is just a number.
 If you believe in yourself numbers don’t matter.
-Also being an older yoga instructor you need not ever feel limited to or cornered into teaching certain age groups or offering yoga classes, workshops, or themes aimed only at older students.
-You have a wide scope to choose what you want to do at any age.
+Also, being an older yoga instructor, you need not ever feel limited to or cornered into teaching certain age groups or offering yoga classes, workshops, or themes aimed only at older students.
+You have many options when choosing what you want to do at any age.

-There’s enough space and opportunity in the growing yoga industry for everyone who seriously dreams about becoming a yoga instructor.
-As you know it takes many years to develop knowledge and wisdom on the path of yoga.
+There’s enough space and opportunity in the growing yoga industry for everyone who dreams of becoming a yoga instructor.
+As you know, it takes many years to develop knowledge and wisdom on the path of yoga.
 Then why should yoga teachers retire?

-Therefore it’s never too old to continue to teach Yoga.
+Therefore, it’s never too old to continue teaching yoga.
 Never think of yoga teachers retiring when you dare to do what you want.
 All you need is your willpower, strength and confidence.

 Also, you are never too old to retire to teach yoga or open a yoga studio.
 You can do it at whatever age you want!